pipeline-tools/gusty/README.md

 ### Custom Operators

 gusty will also work with any of your custom operators, so long as those operators are located in an `operators` directory in your designated `AIRFLOW_HOME`.

+## Demo

+You use a containerized demo of gusty and Airflow over at the [gusty-demo](https://github.com/chriscardillo/gusty-demo).